-1. Evaluation of the texts written by the teachers before and at the conclusion of the intervention by index and by holistic view.
+1. Evaluation of the texts written by the teachers before and at the conclusion of the intervention on the basis of the index and from the holistic perspective.

-2. Content analysis of the teachers' personal blogs.
+2. Content analysis of the teachers’ personal blogs.

-3. The impact of the intervention on students’ writing ability achievements
+3. The impact of the intervention on students’ achievements in writing ability.

-We will present the findings in this order.

-3.1 Findings arising from the evaluation of the Teachers' Texts
+Findings from the Evaluation of the Teachers’ Texts

-The intervention program included a process in which the teachers themselves engaged in “conscious writing”, in which they were made aware of each step in the process.
-Although these texts can be considered as written by skilled writers, the findings show that the training program had an effect and improved teachers’ writing skills, including the ability to reason broadly, use counter-arguments, and produce writing that is more cohesive and focused on the topic at hand and meets the purpose of the text.
-It seems that in the texts after the intervention, the teachers concentrated less on the structure of the argumentative text, which includes the presentation of an argument accompanied by reasons that support the claim, and focus more on expanding the reasoning and strengthening the argument.
-The teachers’ writing progress indicates that the writing intervention program promoted teacher's writing, on measures that before the intervention were weak.
+The intervention program included a process in which the teachers engaged in ‘conscious writing’, in which they were made aware of each step in the process.
+Although the texts they produced may be regarded as the products of skilled writers, the findings show that the training program had a positive effect on the teachers’ writing skills, including their ability to reason broadly, use counterarguments, and produce writing that is more cohesive, more focused on the topic at hand, and attuned to the purpose of the text.
+In their post-intervention texts, the teachers seemed to concentrate less on the structure of the argumentative text, which includes the presentation of an argument accompanied by support of the claim, and more on expanding the reasoning and strengthening the argument.
+The teachers’ writing progress indicates that the intervention program improved their writing on respects that had been weak before the intervention.

-Figure 1 presents the achievements of the teachers in writing before and at the conclusion of the intervention, according to the aforementioned index.
+Figure 1 contrasts the teachers’ writing achievements before the intervention with those at the conclusion of the intervention on the basis of the index.

 Figure 1.
-Teacher’s Writing Achievements before and after the Intervention
+Teachers’ Writing Achievements before and after the Intervention

-The Y-axis in the chart shows the scores for both texts.
-The highest score obtained was 68 (68= 100%).
-The X-axis in the diagram shows the eight teachers (A-H).
-The columns in the chart show, side-by-side, the teachers’ score before the intervention (orange) compared to the score they received for writing at the conclusion of the intervention (blue).
-The chart shows a statistically significant improvement for the eight teachers at the conclusion of the intervention.
+The Y-axis presents the scores for both texts.
+The highest score obtained was 68 (100%).
+The X-axis shows the eight teachers (A–H).
+In the columns, the teachers’ scores before the intervention (orange) are compared side-by-side with those earned for their writing at the conclusion of the intervention (blue).
+The statistically significant improvement among the eight teachers is evident.

-Figure 2 show the average change in teachers’ texts before (Text 1) and after the intervention (Text 2) on various writing measures.
+Figure 2 shows the average change in teachers’ texts before (Text 1) and after the intervention (Text 2) in various writing measures.

 Figure 2.
-Grade Averages for Both Teachers’ Texts on Specific Measures
+Average Scores on Both Texts, Specific Measures

+תיקונים למקרא:

+כיתוב שני משמאל Reasons relating to opposing position

+כיתוב אחרון משמאל Conclusion

+כיתוב בתחתית המקרא: למחוק “the”

-The Y-axis shows the average grades of the eight teachers' texts before the intervention (blue) and after it (orange) in specific components of the argument, for which the highest score according to the analytical index (see index) was 4 points: reference to opposing position, providing reasons for the opposing position, use of specific syntactic structures to express contrast, clear logical connections between arguments and the occurrence of conclusion.
+The Y-axis shows the average scores of the eight teachers’ texts before the intervention (blue) and after it (orange) in specific components of argumentation.
+Here, the highest score allowed by the analytical index (see index) was 4 points: reference to opposing position, providing reasons for the opposing position, use of specific syntactic structures to express contrast, clear logical connections between arguments, and the occurrence of conclusion. [האם זה לא 5 מדידות?]

-Fig. 2 shows that following the intervention program the teachers were able to improve their writing and produced better argumentative texts.
-The most significant progress was found in those measures that aimed at substantiating the central claim, such as presenting opposing positions accompanied by counter-arguments, using concessive structures as a linguistic means to create dialogicity, and using appropriate vocabulary and style.
+Figure 2 shows that the teachers were able to improve their writing and produce better argumentative texts after the intervention program.
+The most significant progress was found in measures that aimed at substantiating the central claim, such as presenting opposing positions accompanied by counterarguments, using concessive structures as a linguistic means to create dialogicity, and using appropriate vocabulary and style.